vvduth/socket-ts/note.md

 * We can literally pass anything, string, obj, etc,...

 # Broadcast
-* sne dmess to everyong who is connected, send to all connected msocket except for itself
+* send mess to everyong who is connected, send to all connected msocket except for itself

 # What about io.emit
 * we learnt about socket.emit